 There is no clear answer whether or not artificial sweeteners cause or aggravate Hashimoto’s.
 We do know that artificial sweeteners and refined sugars can affect the pH of the gut and alter good digestive bacteria, which plays a significant role in the immune system.
 Maintaining a healthy gut ecosystem can help ward off chronic health conditions and inflammation.

 Inflammation is a hallmark characteristic of autoimmune disorders, including Hashimoto’s.
 In Hashimoto’s thyroiditis, the immune system destroys the thyroid gland through chronic inflammation, resulting in the organ’s eventual failure.
 Some studies have found that controlling inflammation and mediating the immune system through diet can slow damage to the thyroid.

 In one study, a woman diagnosed with Hashimoto’s after consuming high doses of artificial sweeteners for 14 years eliminates artificial sweeteners for weight loss.
 After removing artificial sweeteners from her diet, her TSH and thyroid antibodies returned to normal, and she was able to stop taking levothyroxine as she was clinically euthyroid.

 While this study does not suggest that removing artificial sweeteners will cure Hashimoto’s, it does highlight the importance of using a holistic approach when treating autoimmune thyroiditis.

-If you struggle to manage your Hashimoto’s symptoms while taking thyroid medication, consider working with a thyroid nutritionist.
+If you struggle to manage your Hashimoto’s symptoms while taking thyroid medication, working with a thyroid nutritionist to develop a personalized thyroid diet plan.
 Nutritional coaching may help you identify dietary triggers and reverse nutritional deficiencies that can aggravate your immune system.